SirPlease/Apex/README.md

 	* Speed is reset back to its default value (210, was 200)
   * Hunter
 	* You can now have a maximum of 2 Hunters at the same time.
+  * Jockey
+    * The Jockey can no longer be skeeted.
   * Spitter
 	* The Spitter has been removed.